 Q: May my Parent/Guardian complete any section of the application on my behalf?

-A: Parents and/or guardians may complete the financial sections of the application (Steps 8- 13.)
-All other sections of the application must be completed by the student applicant.
+A: Parents and/or guardians may complete the financial portion of the application.
+However, the student applicant must complete all other sections of the application.

 Q: What are the audition recording requirements?

 A: Please visit From the Top Auditions Frequently Asked Questions for information on audition recording requirements.